 Process for Payment: Tuition Reimbursement

 Promptly after the end of the course, the staff member should provide his or her supervisor with: 1.) an official grade report showing successful completion of the course (as defined in II.
 A.), and 2.) a paid bill or receipt indicating the amount of tuition and fees the staff member has paid.
-Upon receipt of these documents, the supervisor completes a Special Payment Form and submits the form to Payroll.
-The tuition reimbursement is then processed by Payroll and included in the staff member’s regular paycheck.
-If the staff member is paid from a sponsored project, the supervisor should forward the documentation to DRDA for processing and payment.
+Upon receipt of these documents, the supervisor initiates a payment to the employee via the Additional Pay Workflow process.
+Once the transaction is approved the reimbursement is included in the staff member’s regular paycheck.
 Federal, state and FICA taxes will be withheld on any annual amount in excess of $5,250.00, for graduate level courses.

 Process for Payment: Tuition Advance

-Promptly after a request is approved, the supervisor will complete a Special Payment Form and submit the form to Payroll.
-A tuition advance is then processed by Payroll and included in the staff member’s regular paycheck.
-If the staff member is paid from a sponsored project, the supervisor should forward the approved Request to DRDA for processing and payment.
+Promptlyafter a request is approved, the supervisor initiates a payment to the employee via the Additional Pay Workflow process.
+Once the transaction is approved the advance will be included in the staff member’s regular paycheck.
 Federal, state and FICA taxes will be withheld on any annual amount in excess of $5,250.00, for graduate level courses.